CloudBindle/bindle/README.md

 Here's a quick overview:

-    # first, cd to your target directory, in this case target-sge
+1. cd to your target directory, in this case sge
-    cd target/sge
+   * cd target/sge
-    # you will see directories for each VM, such as master
+2. You will see directories for each VM, such as master
-    cd master
+   * cd master
-    # once in these directories you can issue Vagrant commands
+3.once in these directories you can issue Vagrant commands
-    # check the status of the VM
+   * check the status of the VM
-    vagrant status
+       * vagrant status
-    # suspend
-    vagrant suspend
+       * vagrant suspend
-    # resume
-    vagrant resume
+       * vagrant resume
-    # shutdown the VM
-    vagrant halt
+       * vagrant halt
-    # restart the VM
-    vagrant up
+       * vagrant up (start /restart VM)
-    # ssh to the machine
-    vagrant ssh
+       * vagrant ssh (shell into machine)
-    # for ssh information
-    vagrant ssh-config
+       * vagrant ssh-config (get VM network information)
-    # terminate and remove the VM
-    vagrant destroy
+       * vagrant destroy

-*Do not forget to shut down your instances!*
+*Do not forget to shut down your instances before removing the directory!*

 ## Veewee Installation and Usage Instructions (Mac)